daq-tools/skeem/doc/real-world-files.rst

 Introduction
 ************

-Evaluating Eskema with some files used the other day.
+Evaluating Skeem with some files used the other day.

 ********